The notifications tab is where you set up how iPoint communicates various Work Order based notices.

-Clock In Alert Time From the dropdown list choose the daily start time when a user should be Clocked In.
+Clock In Alert Time From the dropdown list, choose the daily start time when a user should be Clocked In.

-Clock Out Alert Time From the dropdown list choose the daily end time when a user should be Clocked Out.
+Clock Out Alert Time From the dropdown list, choose the daily end time when a user should be Clocked Out.

 Send Alert to The Clock In / Out alert will be sent to the individual selected from this dropdown list.

 Time Clock Alert Days – Check the boxes for the days that the Clock In and Clock Out Alerts will be utilized.
-Typically, weekdays are checked, since most employees don’t work on the weekend.
+Typically, weekdays are checked since most employees don’t work on the weekend.
 But if you have weekend employees, you would then check Saturday and Sunday as well.

 These notifications send an email to your customers informing them of work orders that have been scheduled on their behalf.

-In order to use the Customer Work Order Notices, you need to define when the emails are sent.
+To use the Customer Work Order Notices, you need to define when the emails are sent.

-Days in Advance of Appointment, at – Select the time of day that iPoint will send out the Customer Work Order Notice.
+At – Select the time of day that iPoint will send out the Customer Work Order Notice.
 If no time is selected, the notices will be sent out at midnight.